purescript-contrib/purescript-argonaut-codecs/README.md

 Left "JSON was missing expected field: age"
 ```

-This library provides helpful combinators for writing `EncodeJson` and `DecodeJson` instances for your own data types.
-See [the tutorial](#Tutorial) for a detailed walkthrough of this library.

 ## Tutorial

-Argonaut is a library for working with JSON in PureScript.

-The core `Json` data type and basic parsing, printing and folding functions are defined in the `argonaut-core` library, but these functions are low-level.

-This library, `argonaut-codecs`, provides type classes and combinators for convenient (and often automatic) encoding and decoding of `Json` for data types in your application, and includes instances for encoding and decoding most common PureScript types.
+This library provides provides type classes and combinators for convenient encoding and decoding of `Json` for data types in your application, and includes instances for encoding and decoding most common PureScript types.

 As a brief aside: this library works with `Json` values, not raw JSON strings.